Princeton-CDH/startwords/content/issues/1/data-beyond-vision/index.md

 {{</ wrap >}}

 ### Insights
+The data encoded in the weaving could be represented as a stacked bar chart, a familiar and easily available choice for communicating types and quantities.
+However, it may be the least effective for communicating the depth and conceptual nuance of data on multiple levels.

 {{< figure src="images/derrida-refsbytype-chap1.svg" alt="Stacked bar chart showing number and kind of references by page." caption="References in chapter 1 of Of Grammatology by page and type.
 (Chapter 1 begins on page 15)." desc_id="refs-desc">}}
 {{< wrap class="txt-only" >}}
 ⩩-----------------------------------------------------------------------------------⟩